Generic Emergency Procedures / Information Resources

 • Stay together in a group.
 Do not leave clients unattended.
 Maintain support of clients with familiar staff.

-• Account for clients, personnel, volunteers and visitors using designated sign in sheet.
+• Account for Clients, personnel, volunteers and visitors using designated sign in sheet.

 • Wait to be contacted for further instructions by the Executive Director or designate or Emergency Services.
-Clients, personnel, volunteers and/or visitors shall not leave the designated area until directed by the Executive Director or designate
+Clients, personnel, volunteers and/or visitors shall not leave the designated area until directed by the Executive Director or designate.

 • Follow the EMERGENCY NOTIFICATION TREE to contact Maple Ridge/Pitt Meadows Community Services Personnel